jethornton/flexgui/docs/source/probe.rst

 `probe_` will be enabled.
 In addition spindle controls will disabled, spindle speed set to 0, run controls will be disabled, MDI controls will be disabled.

+QPushButtons with an objectName that starts with `probe_` and configured as a :ref:`MdiButtonTag` to launch the probing subroutines will be enabled when probing is enabled and disabled when probing is disabled.

 You can create a HAL QDoubleSpinBox to use in your probing subroutine.
 If you're using a touch screen add a Dynamic Property name `input` and set the value to `touch`.